testifysec/witness-examples/solarwinds/README.md

 off.
 Once the attacker observes a build of the targeted software the attacker injects their malicious code during the compile process.

-While on SolarWinds is built on Windows the same style of attack can be used on Linux hosts.
+While SolarWinds is built on Windows the same style of attack can be used on Linux hosts.
 In this example we will mimic this attack vector with a tool we've developed named [SolarSploit](https://github.com/testifysec/solarsploit/).
 This tool watches for the go compiler to start, attaches to the compiler as a debugger, and modifies the source being compiled to inject a malicious function into the resulting binary.